San Diego Bay: Naval facilities

-The western border of the bay is protected from the Pacific Ocean by a long, narrow strip of land called the Silver Strand.
-The northern end of the Silver Strand expands to become North Island, the location of Naval Air Station North Island (the home port of several aircraft carriers including the USS Theodore Roosevelt) and Coronado.
+The western border of the bay is protected from the Pacific Ocean by a long, narrow strip of land called Silver Strand.
+The northern end of Silver Strand expands to become North Island, the location of Naval Air Station North Island (the home port of several aircraft carriers including USS Theodore Roosevelt) and Coronado.
 Coronado is the site of the famous Hotel del Coronado.
-The U.S. Navy has three other facilities on the bay: Naval Station San Diego, Naval Base Point Loma at Ballast Point, which is a Nuclear Submarine base, and Naval Amphibious Base Coronado.
-The Coast Guard Air Station San Diego is across the bay from NAS North Island and the Federal Communications Commission maintains a monitoring station on the Silver Strand.
-Several other Navy facilities are located in the surrounding area, and even more existed previously but have since been closed.
-The U.S. Marine Corps also operates one of its two Recruit Depots near the shores of San Diego Bay.
+The U.S. Navy has three other facilities on the bay: Naval Base San Diego, Naval Base Point Loma, and Naval Amphibious Base Coronado.
+Coast Guard Air Station San Diego is across the bay from NAS North Island and the Federal Communications Commission (FCC) maintains a monitoring station on Silver Strand.
+Several other Navy facilities are located in the surrounding area, and even more, existed previously but have since been closed.
+The U.S. Marine Corps also operates Marine Corps Recruit Depot San Diego near the shores of San Diego Bay.

 Ecology

-The shallow southern end of the bay is used for evaporation ponds to extract salt from the sea water.
-The salt ponds, the Sweetwater Marsh, and other areas of the bay are included in the San Diego National Wildlife Refuge Complex.
+The shallow southern end of the bay is used for evaporation ponds to extract salt from the seawater.
+The salt ponds, Sweetwater Marsh, and other areas of the bay are included in the San Diego National Wildlife Refuge Complex.
 The area includes the largest contiguous mud-flat in Southern California.
 It is an important stop on the Pacific Flyway for migrating birds, and it supports numerous endangered and threatened species of plants and animals.
 Public access to the bay and wetlands, with walking trails and educational exhibits about the area's ecological resources, is provided at the Chula Vista Nature Center operated by the city of Chula Vista.
 San Diego Bay is recognized for protection by the California Bays and Estuaries Policy.
 As early as the 1840s whales were documented in the bay during the winter, with as many as fifteen seen in the bay in 1872; in 1858 whaling stations began to operate in San Diego, having ended operations as late as 1886.